Alexandr-star/WFCLevelGenerator/README.md

 Unity plugin that generates game levels.

-The generator is based on the collapse algorithm of the wave function.
+The generator is based on the wave function collapse algorithm.

 ## Using the generator